 3. Success Causes Us To Ignore Advice

 If we’re successful and in a position of authority, we tend to shut down criticism or those with opinions that differ from our own.
-We place more weight on our own opinion than on the opinion of others because we’ve used our judgement to get to where we are in life.
+We place more weight on our own opinion than on the opinion of others because we’ve used our judgment to get to where we are in life.

 And it works!
 Until it doesn’t.